On “Provide the answer” tests (the vast majority of tests you’ve taken thus far in school):

 - 50% of your score depends on subject knowledge and 50% on test taking strategies;

-If you’re earning one point on every question, would you rather spend your time answering four hard questions or eight easy ones (it will take roughly the same amount of time in each case)?
+If you’re earning one point on every question, would you rather spend your time answering four very hard questions or eight easy ones (it will take roughly the same amount of time in each case)?

-You’d earn twice as many points by skipping the four hard questions (if necessary) in order to get the eight easy questions right, than you would by skipping the eight easy questions just to answer the four hard ones (even if you're able to answer all the difficult questions correctly – which is doubtful, at best)!
+You’d earn twice as many points by skipping the four super-difficult questions (if necessary) in order to get the eight easy questions right, than you would by skipping the eight easy questions just to answer the four hard ones (even if you're able to answer all the difficult questions correctly – which is doubtful, at best)!

 And that, of course, is what it’s all about!